realstraw/realstraw.github.io/_posts/2023-11-11-dont-just-do-something-write-them-down.markdown

 * "Don't just do something, stand there" is a quote that I got from a lecture recently.
 The lecturer was talking about how leaders are generally biased towards making distruptive moves over observe and delegate.
-Have been witness it a lot lately, and also need to remind myself of not doing the same.
+Have been witness it a lot of counter examples lately, and also need to remind myself to avoid doing the same.

 Ok, that's pretty much it so far.